DanielFrag/meta-api/README.md

 #### Instalar dependencias

-Digite no terminal o comando:
+No diretório raiz do projeto, digite no terminal o comando:
 ```
 $ npm i
 ```